Sambalpur University

 Sambalpur University is a public research university located in Burla town, of district Sambalpur, India, in the state of Odisha.
-Popularly known as Jyoti Vihar, it offers courses at the undergraduate and post-graduate levels.
+Popularly known as Jyoti Vihar, it offers courses at the undergraduate, post-graduate and doctoral (Ph.D.) levels.
 The governor of Odisha is the chancellor of the university.
 The campus is located 15 km away from Sambalpur.

 History

-On 10 December 1966 the Sambalpur University Act was passed by the Odisha Legislature, which provided for the establishment of a university in the Western part of Odisha.
+On 10 December 1966, the Odisha Legislature passed the Sambalpur University Act, which provided for the establishment of a university in the western part of Odisha.
 This institute started from 1 January 1967.
 The first vice-chancellor was Prof. Parasuram Mishra.
 The university started functioning in 1967 in a rented private building at Dhanupali, Sambalpur; then in a government building at Ainthapali, Sambalpur.
 In 1973 the university was shifted to the present campus named Jyoti Vihar at Burla.

 Location

-The present campus of the university is located at Burla, 2 km away from NH 6.
-The campus of this university is in the vicinity of Mahanadi Coal Fields Limited, VSSUT and located close to Hirakud Dam.
+The present campus of the university at Burla is 2 km away from NH 6.
+The campus is in the vicinity of Mahanadi Coal Fields Limited, VSSUT and located close to Hirakud Dam.